DedZago/StatisticalProcessMonitoring.jl/README.md

 Various type of control limits are implemented, with dedicated algorithms for estimating their values based on common metrics such as in-control average run length and in-control run length quantiles.

-Hyperparameter tuning is supported with a native grid search implementation, as well as black-box optimization using the [NLopt](https://github.com/JuliaOpt/NLopt.jl) package.
+Hyperparameter tuning is supported with a native grid search implementation, as well as black-box optimization.

+To ensure the package loads quickly, two extensions are [conditionally loaded](https://pkgdocs.julialang.org/v1/creating-packages/#Conditional-loading-of-code-in-packages-(Extensions)) only if needed:

+* `PlottingSPM.jl`: functionalities for plotting the results of applying a control chart to a dataset.
+This extension can be loaded by running `using Plots` after loading the **SPM.jl** package.
+* `NLoptSPM.jl`: functionalities for hyperparameter tuning using the [NLopt](https://github.com/JuliaOpt/NLopt.jl) package.
+This extension can be loaded by running `using NLopt` after loading the **SPM.jl** package.

 The package is highly extensible and can incorporate custom monitoring statistics.